py-JAY/a-Game/README.md

 # a-Game
 beginner here,
-update the code, i'll use that as learning reference lol
+update the code, i'll use that as learning reference